-ENG381 (Sem 1), ENG382 (Sem 2) Students in this class will be responsible for planning, organizing, designing, and publishing a school newspaper.
+Students in this class will be responsible for planning, organizing, designing, and publishing a school newspaper.
 Students are responsible for journalistic writing, editing, and photography.
-Desktop publishing and photo editing programs will be used to DURATION: YEAR COURSE CREDITS: 2 produce professional-looking publications.
-Students are expected to approach the OPEN TO: sophomores, juniors, senic business community for advertising opportunities.
-PREREQUISITE: Journalism and Newspaper staff application acceptance us as a second second is sufficient.
-Churche and is supply a supply as a supply a staff as a track of the second Because interviews must be conducted and photos taken outside of class time, Newspaper staff members must be willing to devote time after school to these responsibilities.
-Alignment to the Iowa Core Curriculum: Instruction Jeanning and assessment are built on a
+Desktop publishing and photo editing programs will be used to produce professional-looking publications.
+Students are expected to approach the business community for advertising opportunities.